Appudark/Text-Image-Search/README.md

-## Text-Image-Search
+# Text-Image-Search
-# Text To Image Search Using Milvus
+## Text To Image Search Using Milvus

+Here is the simple text to image search implementaion using Milvus